JYL123/Notes/linuxbasic.md

 When the kernel is loaded, it immediately initializes devices and memory.
 The main job of the kernel is to load up the init process.

+#### Initrd vs Initramfs
+The kernel manages our systems hardware, however not all drivers are available to the kernel during bootup.
+So we depend on a temporary root filesystem that contains just the essential modules that the kernel needs to get to the rest of the hardware.

+In older versions of Linux, this job was given to the `initrd (initial ram disk)`.
+The kernel would mount the initrd, get the necessary bootup drivers, then when it was done loading everything it needed, it would replace the initrd with the actual root filesystem.

+These days, we have something called the `initramfs`, this is a temporary root filesystem that is built into the kernel itself to load all the necessary drivers for the real root filesystem, so no more locating the initrd file.

+#### Mounting the root filesystem
+Now the kernel has all the modules it needs to create a root device and mount the root partition.
+Before you go any further though, the root partition is actually mounted in read-only mode first so that `fsck` can run safely and check for system integrity.
+Afterwards it remounts the root filesystem in read-write mode.
+Then the kernel locates the init program and executes it.

+The system utility **fsck** is a tool for checking the consistency of a file system in Unix and Unix-like operating systems, such as Linux, macOS, and FreeBSD.

 **4. Init**

 Remember the init process is the first process that gets started, init starts and stops essential service process on the system.
-There are three major implementations of init in Linux distributions.
+There are **three major implementations of init** in Linux distributions.
 We will go over them briefly and then dive into them in another course.

+#### System V init (sysv)

+This is the traditional init system.
+It sequentially starts and stops processes, based on startup scripts.
+The state of the machine is denoted by runlevels, each runlevel starts or stops a machine in a different way.

+#### Upstart

+This is the init you'll find on older Ubuntu installations.
+Upstart uses the idea of jobs and events and works by starting jobs that performs certain actions in response to events.

+#### Systemd

+This is the new standard for init, it is goal oriented.
+Basically you have a goal that you want to achieve and systemd tries to satisfy the goal's dependencies to complete the goal.

 ## Kernel

-####
+The Linux operating system can be organized into three different levels of abstraction.

+The most basic level is hardware, this includes our CPU, memory, hard disks, networking ports, etc. The physical layer that actually computes what our machine is doing.

+The next level is the kernel, which **handles process and memory management, device communication, system calls, sets up our filesystem, etc**.
+The kernel's job is to talk to the hardware to make sure it does what we want our processes to do.

+And the level that you are familiar with is the user space, the user space includes the shell, the programs that you run, the graphics, etc.

 ## Init
 The main purpose of init is to start and stop essential processes on the system.
 There are 3 major implementation of init in Linux, System V, Upstart, and Systemd.